 What are Nano Fertilizers?

 Nano fertilizers are a type of fertilizers that incorporate nanotechnology to enhance nutrient delivery and efficiency in agriculture.
-Nanoscale particles or structures compose them, and experts specifically design them to enhance the effectiveness of nutrient application to plants.
+Nanoscale particles or structures compose them, and experts specifically design them to improve the effectiveness of nutrient application to plants.

 Nano fertilizers have two main categories: nano-based nutrient carriers and nano-enhanced conventional fertilizers.